Sabail FK

-Sabail FK (Səbail Futbol Klubu, [sæbɑːˈil]) is an Azerbaijani football club based in Baku.
+Sabail FK (Səbail Futbol Klubu, [sæbɑːˈil]) is an Azerbaijani football club based in Sabail, Baku.
 The club participates in the Azerbaijan Premier League.

 History

 The club was established in 2016 and immediately joined the Azerbaijan First Division.

 After finishing their first season in the Azerbaijan Premier League in 7th position, Samir Aliyev left the role as manager by mutual consent on 22 May 2018.
 Aftandil Hacıyev was appointed as the club's new manager on 11 June 2018.